• Home

 • Serbia

-• Closed
+• Preregistration

 • News

-• RCF in the press
+• RCF in media

 Gender Stereotypes in VET: How to Tackle the Issue?

-gender stereotypes
+gender stereotypes in vet

 What are male or female occupations?
 What are they defined by?
 What can be done to improve the rates of female students in VET?
 These are some of the questions to tackle in the ever-present issue of occupational gender stereotypes that are found not just in educational systems in the Western Balkans, but globally.